pulumi/pulumi-aws-native/README.md

 # Native AWS Pulumi Provider (preview)

 The native AWS Provider for Pulumi lets you use AWS resources in your cloud programs.
-This provider uses the AWS Cloud API and therefore provides full access to AWS CloudFormation resources.

 The provider is currently in private preview.